abhilashjp/type/_posts/2023-05-05-startup-diaries-saafair-air-prutifiers.md

 I also quickly launched a magento website to sell online under the domain saafair.com.
 Along with these we also started selling N95 Masks and Carbon Mask.
 We also tried selling indoor plants under the category clean air plants.

 Initially we ran the sales with the help of word of mouth.
 Slowly we started gathering traction.
 During this time we luckily we got some good media media coverage.
 This was a tipping point for us as it immediately boosted our sales.
+The interesting thisng was the orders were from all over India.
 We also started getting inbound calls for investments.

 <table align="center" border="1px" border-color="#dedede"><tr><td>
   <img src="/images/posts/saafair-poster.jpg" alt="Saafair Poster"  width="500"/>